 WG member CMP264/269 Option voted best CMP264 vote 3 rationale CMP269 vote 3 rationale CMP265/270 Option voted best CMP265 vote 3 rationale CMP270 vote 3 rationale amongst DG as a result of the proposal. losers amongst DG as a result of the proposal.
 Joseph Underwood WACM 3 best facilitates the ACOs.
 Locat seems like the most reasonable will therefore better facilitate correflect more accurately the true the distortion seen through the I would also like to note that the notice for charging changes was under the argument for grandfar given time to review, I believe WACM3 ional and GSP reinforcement costs approximation of the true value for EB.
 It impetition between TG and EG, it will value of EBs and in doing so will reduce current excessive EB.
-I precedence set under CMP213, the is one full charging year and therefore thering and phasing has not been made in duce undue discrimination between WACM 3 From the evidence seen and to believe WACM3 best facilitate and GSP reinforcement costs reasonable approximation of to will therefore better facilitate of and EG, it will reflect more accessive and in doing so will reduce through the current excessive I would also like to note that the CMP213, the notice for charging charging year and therefore upgrandfathering and phasing has circumstance and will introduce between generators. seems like the most he true value for EB.
-It ompetition between TG curately the true value of the the distortion seen EB. he precedence set under ng changes was one full hader the argument for as not been made in this Lisa Waters ABSTAINING No rating to be provided as no a analysis to base a decision on ABSTAINING No rating to be provided as no decision on analysis to base a Sam Wither WACM 15 newbuild CM/CfD committed as discrimination issues of stranding sets from 2014 and 2015 EMR auctions on to the end consumer) and improves ational signals.
-WACM 15 Improves competition, remove stranding newbuild CM/CfD co 2014 and 2015 EMR auctions £1.5bn to the end consumer) a reflectivity with retained location ommitted assets from (resulting in savings up to and improves cost
+It is precedence set under CMP213, the is one full charging year and therefore thering and phasing has not been made in duce undue discrimination between WACM 3 From the evidence seen and to believe WACM3 best facilitate and GSP reinforcement costs reasonable approximation of to will therefore better facilitate of and EG, it will reflect more accepts and in doing so will reduce through the current excessive I would also like to note that the CMP213, the notice for charging charging year and therefore ungrandfathering and phasing has circumstance and will introduce between generators. es the ACOs.
+Locational seems like the most the true value for EB.
+It competition between TG curately the true value of the distortion seen EB.
+The precedence set under ting changes was one full ander the argument for the argument for the argument in this Lisa Waters ABSTAINING No rating to be provided as no a analysis to base a decision on ABSTAINING No rating to be provided as no decision on o analysis to base a Sam Wither WACM 15 newbuild CM/CfD committed as discrimination issues of stranding sets from 2014 and 2015 EMR auctions on to the end consumer) and improves cational signals.
+WACM 15 Improves competition, remove stranding newbuild CM/CfD co 2014 and 2015 EMR auctions £1.5bn to the end consumer) reflectivity with retained locations ommitted assets from (resulting in savings up to and improves cost

-^{} Indicates that the alternate voted
+\ Indicates that the alternate voted